eranif/codelite/docs/docs/plugins/remoty.md

     defined under `Plugins` &#8594; `Language Server` &#8594; `Settings...`

     The same applies for the `Source Code Formatter` entries

+!!!
+Important
+    All the `command` entries in the `codelite-remote.json` should be able to run on the **remote** machine

+    e.g. in the above example, `/usr/bin/clangd` should exist in the remote machine.
+CodeLite will launch this language server on the remote machine

 ## Supported features
 ---